Sunday, April 19, 2026

 Day 3: Roman Countryside Cooking Class in Mazzano

-Today we were up and excited for the first of three cooking classes while we are in Italy.
-We've been watching Stanley Tucci cooking and touring each region in Italy, and have been itching to learn to cook and taste the different dishes!
+Today we were up early and excited for the first of three cooking classes we have planned here in Italy.
+We’ve been watching Stanley Tucci as he cooks and explores each region, and it definitely inspired us—we’ve been itching to learn how to make (and taste!) these dishes ourselves.

-Roberto was our chef and guide.
-He drove us about an hour into the country to Mazzano.
-The drive was gorgeous!
-Here is the cute little town - it's actually a new town and a medieval walled village.
-The area around it has been inhabited continually since the Stone Age.
-The first historical mention of the town was in 945 AD when it was part of the estate of Pope Adrian.
-It's surrounded by the Treja National Park - we had phenomenal views from the apartment where we went to cook the meal.
+Roberto was our chef and guide for the day.
+He drove us about an hour into the countryside to Mazzano, and the drive alone was worth it—absolutely stunning.
+The town itself is charming: a mix of newer development alongside a medieval walled village.
+The surrounding area has been continuously inhabited since the Stone Age, and the first recorded mention dates back to 945 AD, when it was part of the estate of Pope Adrian.

 . .

-On to the apartment!
-We walked through quaint, narrow paths to the cutest little apartment.
+Then it was on to the apartment!
+We made our way through quaint, narrow paths that led us to the cutest little place.

-After a quick tour of the house, it was time to cook!
-We made artichoke ravioli, cavatelli with a red pepper and tomato sauce, gnocchi with a caico e pepe sauce, and saltemboca with sandy potatoes.
+During a quick tour of the house, we were reminded of how short Italians were in earlier centuries.
+Bry had to duck so low in and out of doorways!
+Finally, it was time to cook!
+Chef Roberto taught us to make artichoke ravioli, cavatelli with a red bell pepper and tomato sauce, gnocchi with a caico e pepe sauce, and saltemboca with sandy potatoes.
 Every single thing was fabulous!

 Bryan and I were team artichoke!
 He had us cut, peel, and chop that artichoke in crazy ways!

-The last photo is what the artichokes look like after they were cooked in water, white wine, and a garlic clove.
+The last photo above is what the artichokes look like after they were cooked in water, white wine, and a garlic clove.
+Then he chopped it all up, and it became the "meat" inside the ravioli.

 I'm making the sandy potatoes.
-I was relieved to learn that the sand was bread crumbs!
-Saltemboca is made with veal and prosciutto.
+I was relieved to learn that the sand was actually bread crumbs!
+Next up...
+Saltemboca.
+It's made with veal and prosciutto.
 Fun fact, Saltemboco means "jump in your mouth," which was the saying of the day!
 It was so delicious that we all wanted it to jump in our mouths!

-Now it's time to make the pasta!
+Next, we made the pastas!
 Roberto had us make all 3 types of pasta dough that Italians make.
-We used egg dough (that Bryan is making below) with 00 flour for the ravioli, water and semolina flour for the cavatelli, and potato and water for the gnocchi.
+We made egg dough (that Bryan is making below) with 00 flour for the ravioli, water and semolina flour dough for the cavatelli, and potato and water dough for the gnocchi.
+The last two pictures show rolling the dough into "snakes" and using a board to create ridges for the cavatelli.
+I'm thinking I need one of those boards before I leave!

 •

-Roberto showed us how to roll ravioli dough a little differently than we do at home.
-I can't wait to try it at home!
+Roberto showed us how to roll ravioli dough through a pasta maker a little differently than we do at home.
+He gets his to the very thinnest setting.
+It tasted delicious, but is definitely prone to more tears.
+I'm giving it a try at home!

 Mazzano was a treat - thank you, Holly, for booking it for us!
 Fun memories with fun people.
 We walked away with some culinary skills, some history, and several more new friends.